Shruti2468/SearchSphere/README.md

 ###  Using the App
 Enter a query such as:
->places with live sports screening and wheelchair access
+>- places with live sports screening and wheelchair access
->cafes with vegan options and live music
+>- cafes with vegan options and live music

 Then:
 - Select the number of restaurants to display.